gkarpeev/Predicting-with-Linear-Regression/README.md

 The data were divided into training and testing in a ratio of 7:3.
 Linear Regression model and a Decision tree were trained using the Scikit-learn library.

 ## Results
-Average Linear Regression error = 1.4%
+Average Linear Regression accuracy = 98.6%

-Average Decision Tree error = 1.2%
+Average Decision Tree accuracy = 98.8%

 ## Conclusion
 With the use of decision trees and linear regression, I got two models with sufficiently high accuracy.